jagi/meteor-astronomy/README.md

 Which approach is simpler?
 I think the answer is obvious :).

-Why the name Meteor Astronomy?
+Why the name **Meteor Astronomy**?
 As almost everything related with Meteor is named with some cosmological term, so this one couldn't be an exception.
-The model layer in MVC pattern is the description of real objects and the science describing astronomical objects is [Astronomy](http://en.wikipedia.org/wiki/Astronomy).
+The model layer in the MVC pattern is a description of real objects.
+While the science describing astronomical objects is [Astronomy](http://en.wikipedia.org/wiki/Astronomy).

 ## Installation